Cutting back vegetation

 Repairing stiles and gates

-Many stiles were built more than 20 years ago, and the Pennine weather and livestock take their toll.
+Many stiles were built more than 20 years ago, and the Pennine weather and livestock have taken their toll.

 New tread boards, new uprights and new rails are often needed.
 We use hammers, saws, drills and other carpentry tools on these jobs.